ringcentral/ringcentral-api-docs/docs/authentication/index.md

 * **[Auth Code Flow](./auth-code-flow)** (recommended) - a 3-legged authorization flow common for apps accessed via the web, mobile and desktop applications.

+* **[Auth Code with PKCE Flow](./auth-code-pkce-flow)** (recommended) - enhancement for Auth Code Flow with Proof Key for Code Exchange, no client secret required, recommended for apps accessed via web single-page, mobile and desktop applications.

 * **[Implicit Flow](./implicit-grant-flow)** - a 2-legged authorization flow common for mobile and desktop apps.

 * **[Password Flow](./password-flow)** - a 2-legged authorization flow suitable for server apps used by a single user account.
 This is by far the easiest authentication scheme to implement, but is considered insecure as it requires servers to store username and password credentials in plain text.